eloj/superstrings/README.md

 In the case that the input strings are not all of equal length, a length table will be generated too.

-The order of the input to the algorithm matters, and some orderings will generate a better/worse superstring.
-To this end it can be useful to set the `doshuffle` flag to True and rerunning the tool a couple of times.
+The order of the input to the algorithm matters, and some orderings will generate a shorter superstring than others.
+To this end it can be useful to use the `--shuffle` option and re-running the tool a couple of times.

-The `dosort` option will sort the input by frequency, which should reduce the size of the offset table.
+The `--sort` option will sort the input by frequency, which can reduce the textual size of the offset table.

-With minor changes the input can be transformed into binary strings, which can result in further optimized output, at the cost of more complicated decoding of course.
+The `--mtf` options has a similar use-case.

 ## Python Superstring Library API